AriFordsham/GHCWiki/hack-par.md

   - Scheduler
   - GC interface
   - Tagging
+- Maintenance and packaging

+  - Unified revision control
+  - Packaging
+  - Setup for automatic tests
+- Parallel nofib-suite
+- Planned extensions and applications

+  - Integration with GHC/SMP
   - Integrating migration
-- Integration with GHC/SMP
   - Globus interface
+  - pre-SCSCP GAP interface
 - Micro-kernel/substrate approach to the RTS
-- pre-SCSCP GAP interface
-- Packaging
-- Unified revision control
-- Parallel nofib-suite
 - Nominating people in charge of sub-projects
-- Prize for the most awkward bug fixed in the Hackaton
+- Prize for the most awkward bug fixed in the Hackaton. <sub>~~Jost: I am non-competitive in this contest, since my task is to introduce them ;)~~</sub>